 The Suitable Sites Inventory (Appendix G) identifies the buildout potential of vacant and underdeveloped parcels.
 The analysis used the City's GIS land use database and the County Assessor land use codes.
 Aerial photography and site inspections were also used to verify the status of certain parcels.
-Future development considered is in three general categories: projects in process, new multi-unit/mixed-use, and accessory dwelling units.
+Future development considered is in three general categories: projects in process, new multiunit/mixed-use, and accessory dwelling units.
+All projects currently in process that are not yet permitted are generally expected to be constructed within the planning period (before February 2031).
+Note that projects that are permitted after June 30, 2022 will be credited for meeting the RHNA allocation in the annual reporting to HCD in 2023.